 - Cool or clammy skin

-Despite these symptoms, addicts are still addicted to opioids for a variety of reasons.
-First, they deny addiction.
-Second, addicts cannot open up for fear of stigmatization of addiction.
+There are many parents who doesn’t know that their teens are involved with drugs.
+Teens deny that they are addicted to drugs, but they are still addicted to opioids for a variety of reasons.
+Addicts cannot open up for fear of stigmatization of addiction.

-There are several treatment options for teen opioid addiction in Los Angeles such as our Key Transitions Teen IOP.
+There are several options available for teen opioid addiction treatment in Los Angeles and nearby places such as our Key Transitions.

-If your teen is using opioids, it’s imperative that you get them sober and into structured therapy as soon as possible.
+If your teen is using Opioids, it’s imperative that you get them sober and into structured therapy as soon as possible.
 Therapy involves diagnosing the root cause of addiction and administering the right drugs and procedures to reverse the condition.
-We specialize in helping Teens in Los Angeles struggling from Opioid addiction get sober, and back on the right track.
+We specialize in helping Teens in Los Angeles and nearby places struggling from Opioid addiction get sober and back on the right track.